 There are detailed Guidelines for students registered for a research degree and staff involved in supervision of research students, available on the Doctoral College website, approved by the Board of Graduate Studies.
-All research students and supervisors are expected to familiarise themselves with the relevant Guidelines, which are available on the Graduate School website.
+All research students and supervisors are expected to familiarise themselves with the relevant Guidelines, which are available on the Doctoral College website.
 Departments also have specific requirements for research degrees, which are set out in departmental handbooks and on websites.
 In addition to these Guidelines, the Regulation on student registration, attendance and progress applies to all students at the University, including those registered for research degrees.

 Some research degrees include a compulsory taught component.
 Detailed information on individual course requirements, including course length and assessment methods, is set out in the Course Regulations.

 A student registered for a research degree must have at least one supervisor.
 Supervisors are normally members of academic staff at the University.
 Supervisors are nominated by Heads of Departments in accordance with the Guidelines on the Supervision and Monitoring of Research Degree Students.